Sign in

 Operator (participant)

-Ed Ditmire (Head of Investor Relations)
+Ed Ditmire (SVP of Investor Relations)

 Antonio Filosa (CEO)

-João Laranjo (CFO)
+Joao Laranjo (CFO)

 Antonio Filosa (CEO)